damianhakert/damianhakert.github.io/source/handbook/general-onboarding/index.html.md

 * [ ] People Ops: [Add team member](https://about.gitlab.com/handbook/people-operations/#add-expensify) to Expensify (if employee).
 * [ ] People Ops: Add new team member to the info sheets of the next Summit if applies.
 * [ ] People Ops: [Create a profile](https://about.gitlab.com/handbook/people-operations/#add-egencia) on [Egencia](https://about.gitlab.com/handbook/travel/) for new team member.
 * [ ] New team member: schedule 10 calls of 30 mins with 10 different colleagues to get to know our team.
+You can also schedule more calls, or ask for help on the #questions channel in slack.
    * [ ] 1. call with ___
    * [ ] 2. call with ___
    * [ ] 3. call with ___